chrisant996/clink/docs/clink.md

 local my_generator = clink.generator(priority)
 ```

-The `priority` argument is a number that influences when the generator gets called, with lower numbers going before higher numbers.
+The <span class="arg">priority</span> argument is a number that influences when the generator gets called, with lower numbers going before higher numbers.

 ### The :generate() Function